Interview with Dan Maurer

 Daniel has also written to create children’s curriculum for Sparkhouse and Amicus Publishing.
 He keeps the blog Transformation is Real, sharing stories of personal transformation.
 He enjoys gardening, writing, reading, walking his dog, serving as slave to his cats, and playing with his boys.
 Daniel lives in Saint Paul, Minnesota with his wife, Carol, and his family.

-For more information about Daniel or his work, see: www.transformation-is-real.com
+For more information about Daniel or his work, see Transformation is Real.

-Liv: I adore the beauty of the following quote on your website:
+Liv: I adore the following quote on your website:

 'Writing is the only art where the canvas stands ready for the brush and paint - in the mind of your reader.'